Resolving cosmic star formation histories of present-day bulges, disks, and spheroids with ProFuse: Discussion

 The overall trends presented for bulges, spheroids and disks are qualitatively similar to the parametric model presented by \citet{driver2013}, where star formation in present-day spheroids (referring in that work to all ellipsoidals) was deemed responsible for the bulk of star formation at and before cosmic noon, followed by an increase in star formation in disks.
 The subtle differences we identify are more prolonged star formation in spheroids, with a slight increase in the fraction of earlier formed stars that end up in present-day disks.

 Comparing directly with bulge/disk star formation histories from IFU-based work is difficult, because of the substantially smaller (and incomplete) samples currently studied in that level of detail.
 The main takeaway from an analysis of lenticular galaxies by \citet{johnston2022} is that bulges in general seem to be pretty old, but that the spread in ages for disks is much broader (and on average younger than bulges).
-This is consistent with the picture we see from our complete sample of 7,000 galaxies.
-Even for individual subsets of galaxies however, a quantitative comparison is hampered by the fundamental differences derived in the star formation histories (for example the star formation begins at epochs seemingly earlier than the start of the Universe).
-These differences are attributable not necessarily to the bulge/disk decomposition method, but to the origin of the stellar populations. \citet{johnston2022} use \textsc{ppxf} \citep{cappellari2004} to measure stellar populations, which can be very sensitive to implementation treatments such as the use of regularization.
+This is consistent with the picture we see from our complete sample of $\sim$7,000 galaxies.
+Even for individual subsets of galaxies however, a quantitative comparison is hampered by the fundamental differences derived in the star formation histories.
+For example the difficulty in distinguishing very old populations means that the star formation histories by \citet{johnston2022} begin at epochs earlier than the start of the Universe.
+Different stellar populations analysis tools, whether SED fitting tools like \textsc{ProSpect} or spectral fitting tools like \textsc{ppxf} \citep{cappellari2004}, will all suffer from similar difficulties in constraining older populations.
+While there is more information in spectra than broadband photometry, there is also therefore more modelling complexity, and sensitivity to modelling degeneracies and assumptions (for example, \textsc{ppxf} is very sensitive to implementation treatments such as the use of regularization).
+Given the different approaches used to overcome these challenges, the quantitative histories are not yet directly comparable.

 Various observational studies have identified ``young" bulges, the existence of which seems to be at odds with our results at first glance.
 Such young bulge-like structures have been seen at the low-mass end \citep[such as the star-forming nuclear star clusters identified by ][]{johnston2020}, which would not impact the overall bulge CSFH due to the small amount of stellar mass involved.
 Young star-forming bulges were identified by \citet{barsanti2021} in an analysis of cluster galaxies.
-Such galaxies with bulges younger than disks do exist in our sample \citep[as shown in fig. 21 of ][]{robotham2022}, however as this only accounts for $\sim$12\% of the two-component sample, the impact is insufficient to have an overall effect on the mass-weighted bulge CSFH.
+Such galaxies with bulges younger than disks do exist in our sample \citep[as shown in fig. 21 of ][and discussed in Sec. \ref{sec:bulgeCSFH}]{robotham2022}, however as this only accounts for $\sim$12\% of the two-component sample, the impact is insufficient to have an overall effect on the mass-weighted bulge CSFH.
 Nonetheless in Fig. \ref{fig:CSFH_ProFuse_Subcomponent} we separate the contribution of these younger bulges, and show that it is distinct to that of the rest of the bulge population.